khonsulabs/bonsaidb-www/content/blog/2022-02-26-february-2022-update.md

 I have an important design philosophy with BonsaiDb: Everything should be as ergonomic as possible without macros.
 Macros should be used to improve an already-well-designed API.
-I was confortable writing schemas by hand, but I recognized how often I copy and pasted boilerplate code and then tweaked small portions -- a good sign that a macro would help!
+I was comfortable writing schemas by hand, but I recognized how often I copy and pasted boilerplate code and then tweaked small portions -- a good sign that a macro would help!